 The cost of a penetration test service for ISO 27001, performed by a reputable and accredited cybersecurity firm, typically ranges from $8,000 to $25,000 for a small to medium-sized scope (e.g., a few dozen IP addresses and a handful of web applications/APIs).

-Reputable providers offering penetration testing services charge an hourly rate that starts at approximately $250 to $300, or sometimes above, depending on different factors.
-It is important to keep in mind that the final cost may be higher or lower depending on the size and complexity of the assessment.
+Reputable providers offering penetration testing services charge an hourly rate from approximately $250 to $300, or sometimes above, depending on different factors.
+It is important to remember that the final cost may be higher or lower depending on the size and complexity of the assessment.